groupby/gb-watchdog/README.md

 ## API

-- Status endpoint returns 200 if all sub services are available and monitoring is active
+- `/status` endpoint returns 200 if all sub services are available and monitoring is active
-- Schedules endpoint allows the addition and removal of schedules.
+- `/schedules` endpoint allows the addition and removal of schedules.
 Start/stop scheduler.
-- Test results endpoint returns results, supports ES query argument if connected to ES
+- `/results` endpoint returns results, supports ES query argument if connected to ES

 ## App